epruesse/ARB/trunk/arb_README.txt

         ARB is currently developed on Linux PCs only.

-        Compiling ARB using the gcc compiler (versions 2.95.3, 3.x and 4.x series) as well works on Mac OSX and Sun OS - but we do not publish or support these versions.
+        Compiling ARB using the gcc compiler (4.x series) as well works on Mac OSX and Sun OS - but we do not publish or support these versions.